ChristopherAnaya/Internet-Of-Things/Info.md

 - Smart Home Devices like Bluetooth Bulbs use your phone to turn on lights via Bluetooth.
 If you leave the house,a hub lets you control the lights over the internet.

-Some examples of non Iot devices are:
+Some examples of non IoT devices are:

 - Standard kitchen appliances such as toaster, ovens, blenders, etc